 *Membership will automatically be granted, and no membership fee is collected for clients with Kaiser HMO plans or the Oregon Health Plan as a benefit of their health plan coverage.

-We typically review referrals within 24-48 business hours.
-A member of our Intake Team will phone you within 5-10 business days to go over your referral information and discuss treatment options.
-If you have not received a call within 10 business days of your referral submission, please reach out to us for assistance.
-You can call our Intake Department at 503-290-3291.
+We typically receive and review interest forms within 24-48 business hours.
+A member of our Intake Team will call or contact you within 5-10 business days to go over your referral information and discuss treatment options.
+If you have not received a call within 10 business days of your interest/referral submission, please reach out to us for assistance.
+You can call our Intake Department directly at 503-290-3291.

 Let’s Get Started

-1. The first step is to fill-out our secure electronic referral form.
-If you prefer, you may print and fax our printable referral form to our secure fax line 503-231-8153.
+1. The first step is to fill-out our secure electronic interest form.
+If you prefer, you may print and fax our printable interest form to our secure fax line at 503-231-8153, or mail it to Portland DBT Institute, Attn: Intake Dept, 5200 S. Macadam Ave, Suite 580, Portland, OR 97239.

-2. We typically review referrals within 24-48 business hours.
-A member of our Intake Team will phone you within 5-10 business days to review your referral information and discuss treatment options. : This may include joining the DBT Enhanced Skills Training program while you are working with your outside provider
+2. We will review interest forms and a member of our Intake Team will phone you within 5-10 business days to review your referral information and discuss treatment options.
+This may include joining the DBT Enhanced Skills Training (EST) program while you are working with your outside provider.

 3. Once you are matched with a therapist, you will receive a call from your therapist to schedule you for your assessment.

 One of our highest held values is to provide access to effective mental health services with as few barriers as possible.
-If at any time during the process of getting started with us there are questions about the process, please contact our Intake Coordinators, Brianna Johnson, Angie Fugere, or Christopher Williams by email at email@example.com or by phone at (503) 290-3291.
+If at any time during the process of getting started, you should have any questions, please contact our intake team by email at email@example.com, or by phone at (503) 290-3291.